-- 7. Refine methods for prioritizing potential gap and repair projects for sidewalks, curb ramps and crosswalks in coordination with UPWP task 3.5 and in coordination with the development of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2025 - 8.
-Completion of sidewalk, curb ramp and crosswalk analysis for the Regional Asset Management database and 2025 Regional Asset Management Report 2nd Quarter, FFY 2025 - Maintenance of integration of other assets into the sidewalk, ramps and crosswalk database - Ongoing - 10.
-Provided communities with current sidewalk, curb ramp and crosswalk survey information to help inform potential projects 3^{rd} and 4^{th} Quarter, FFY 2025 - 11.
-Provided MassDOT with current sidewalk, curb ramp and crosswalk survey information to help inform potential projects -3^{rd} and 4^{th} Quarter, FFY 2025 - 12.
+- Refine methods for prioritizing potential gap and repair projects for sidewalks, curb ramps and crosswalks in coordination with UPWP task 3.5 and in coordination with the implementation of the 2025 Regional Asset Management Report - 2nd Quarter, FFY 2026 - 9.
+Maintenance of integration of other assets into the sidewalk, ramps and crosswalk database Ongoing - Provided communities with current sidewalk, curb ramp and crosswalk survey information to help inform potential projects - 3rd and 4th Quarter, FFY 2026 - 11.
+Provided MassDOT with current sidewalk, curb ramp and crosswalk survey information to help inform potential projects 3rd and 4th Quarter, FFY 2026 - 12.
 Encouraged communities to replace and maintain town level high priority federal-aid sidewalks and curb ramps to maintain the region network Ongoing